Juvenile Idiopathic Arthritis - Topic Overview

-Some children with the disease
+Some children with JIA

 grow out of it after they get treatment.
 Others will need ongoing treatment as

-There are several types of juvenile idiopathic
+There are several types of JIA.

-Polyarticular affects more joints
+- Polyarticular affects 5 or more joints

-joints and can also spread to organs.
+joints.
+It can also spread to organs.

 Doctors don't really know what causes the